Air T (NASDAQ:AIRT) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Air T (NASDAQ:AIRT – Get Rating) in a report issued on Tuesday morning.
-The brokerage issued a hold rating on the transportation company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Air T (NASDAQ:AIRT – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the transportation company’s stock.

 Air T Price Performance